uf-aiaos/AnimalMotionViz/README.md

 #### 3.1.5 Creating a mask for the region of interest using `LabelMe` <a name="section-3-1-5"></a>

-Get a frame from your video, and use it for creating a mask.
-Make sure the frame size is the same as your video's resolution.
-If you're using VLC/Quicktime Player, there's a function there that captures a frame from the video.
+Extract a frame from your video and use it to create a mask.
+Make sure the frame size matches your video’s resolution.
+If you are using VLC or QuickTime Player,  you can use a built-in function to capture a frame from the video.

 ![image](AnimalMotionViz_sourcecode/assets/labelme.gif)